 From online education to telecommuting, the internet offers convenient alternatives to traditional brick-and-mortar businesses.
 While this may have both positive and negative effects on the environment, it’s not always easy to see the far-reaching effects of online versus in-person transactions.
-Being an educated consumer will help you to weigh the environmental impacts of your purchases and make a sound decision when choosing where you are spending your money.
+Being an educated consumer will help you weigh the environmental effects of your purchases and make a sound decision when choosing where you are spending your money.

-Is Online Shopping Hurting or Helping the Environment?
+Is Online Shopping Hurting or helping the Environment?

 It’s important to carefully consider the pros and cons of both in-store and online shopping in terms of sustainability.
-For those that live in rural areas that are devoid of box stores and shopping malls, online shopping was a much-appreciated development.
-For the general public, the access to any item that you desire at the click of a button seemed just too good to be true.
+For those that live in rural areas devoid of box stores and shopping malls, online shopping was a much-appreciated development.
+For the general public, access to any item that you desire at the click of a button seemed just too good to be true.

 Keep these variable factors in mind and assess your purchasing habits to minimize your environmental impact.
-If you live in a rural area and do not utilize public transportation, online purchasing is an eco-friendly means of making your purchases.
+If you live in a rural area and do not use public transportation, online purchasing is an eco-friendly means of making your purchases.
 To further lessen your carbon footprint, purchase from retailers that enable you to bundle your purchases to reduce the amount of packaging used during transit.
-If you live in an urban area, weigh your options in relation to the item and how much of that item you are purchasing to make the best informed decision.
+If you live in an urban area, weigh your options in relation to the item and how much of that item you are purchasing to make the best-informed decision.